A word from the Commodore.

 The legacy of all of that hard work is a club located on a bluff in a reserve overlooking what might just be the best view on Last Mountain Lake.

-Our objective for the next two years will continue to be membership building.
-Plans so far are to continue the Wednesday evening sailing for dinghies and or cruisers on a weekly basis.
-If sufficient interest is there we may look at holding dinghy and cruiser “races” on alternate weeks.
+Our objective for the next few years will continue to be membership building.
+Plans so far are to continue the regular evening sailing for dinghies and or cruisers on a weekly basis.

 We are a sailing club, rather than a “yacht club” so our social activities are somewhat informal.

 Some Background of the club: